Bristol Dinosaur Project: Engagement

 In three years the project visited a wide range of annual or one-off public events and festivals including the Bristol Festival of Nature, At-Bristol, the Cheltenham Science Festival, Arnos Vale Cemetery, libraries across South Gloucestershire, and Bristol's City Museum & Art Gallery.
-The project visited over 30 one-off or annual events in total, with the project team estimating a reach of 18, 000 people (children and adults).
+The project visited over 30 one-off or annual events in total, with the project team estimating a reach of 18,000 people (children and adults).
 These figures do not include the 650,000 people who visit the Bristol Zoo each year.

-The reach of the Bristol Dinosaur Project was recognised as a key success, and is a major part of how the project reached new audiences.
-However, in building the partnerships that delivered this reach, the project was able to piggyback on the efforts of other organisations to engage hard-to-reach groups of young people and adult.
-The project also sought to involve adults and young people from hard-to-reach groups in a more sustained and transformational manner.
+The reach of the Bristol Dinosaur Project was recognised as a successful in capturing new audiences.
+By building partnerships, the project benefitted from the efforts of other organisations to engage hard-to-reach groups of young people and adults.
+The project also sought to involve these young people and adults in a more sustained and transformational manner.

 In 2018, the Bristol Dinosaur Project was featured in the "Jurassic Make Off" series, a sponsored YouTube collaboration between the Let's Play channels Game Grumps and The Yogscast, where Education Officer Rhys Charles was cast as a competition judge alongside Ben Ebbrell of Sorted Food.

 Laboratory work

 Laboratory work has always been the key component of the Bristol Dinosaur Project.
-The 1975 find from Tytherington Quarry consisted of some 4 tonnes of fossiliferous rock, and numerous technical staff and student volunteers have laboured over the years to remove the fossilized bones from the rock.
+The 1975 find from Tytherington Quarry consisted of some 4 tonnes of fossiliferous rock, and numerous technical staff and student volunteers have laboured over the years to remove the fossilised bones from the rock.